 *This post contains affiliate links, see full disclosure for details.

 To see how I refinished the steps check out these posts:

 This was the first part of my stairwell makeover.
 Now onto the Box Molding to finish it off!

 How to Add Box Molding

-First you need to decide how big you want the boxes, for me I decided I wanted them to be about 18-24 inches so I used 4 inch boards, measured down from the top of the stairs 24 inches and used that as the bottom mark for my boards.
+First, you need to decide how big you want the boxes.
+I decided I wanted them to be about 18-24 inches.
+I measured down from the top of the stairs 24 inches and used that as the bottom mark for my boards.

-I actually mapped out on the wall exactly where I wanted the boards so I could see it visually, this also really helped me to know exactly how much product I would need.
-All I used was a pencil, tape measure and a level.
+I actually mapped out on the wall exactly where I wanted the boards so I could see it visually.
+This also really helped me to know exactly how much product I would need.
+All I used was a pencil, tape measure, and a level.

 I assumed it would be 45 degrees but nope.
-I am sure there is a better way to figure this out but I just did trail and error and figured out what my angle was…..hey, never said I am a mathematician!
+I am sure there is a better way to figure this out but I just did trial and error and figured out what my angle was…..hey, never said I am a mathematician!